 When first launching your Zendesk, it’s important to take into account your different staffing requirements across all products.
-This article will discuss some practices you can implement to help plan staffing for The Suite.
+This article will discuss some practices you can implement to help plan staffing for the Support Suite.

 For an overview of Chat specific staffing, see Determine your staffing requirements.
 For an overview of Talk specific staffing, see Determining your Zendesk Talk staffing requirements